obsidiancloud/musical-musics-webapp/Project-Recap.md

-# Comprehensive Recap: Deploying a Web Application with Nginx, Flask, and MySQL in Kubernetes
+# Recap: Deploying a Web Application with Nginx, Flask, and MySQL in Kubernetes

 ## 1. Initial Setup and Environment Preparation